 Along with Small Business Saturday, with loads of independent shops hawking their holiday wares, Franklin NC will hold its annual Winter Wonderland event.

-This beloved community event goes from 5 to 8PM, with free carriage rides and wagon rides as well as an opportunity to meet Santa.
+This beloved community event offers free carriage rides and wagon rides as well as an opportunity to meet Santa.
 Live music will also be offered at the gazebo on the town square.

 In the evening, the Tree Lighting ceremony begins at 7 PM, with a Candlelight Service shortly thereafter.